privacyportal/wp-privacy-portal-sso/README.md

 ## Description ##

-This plugin allows users to authenticate using "Sign In With Privacy Portal".
-After obtaining consent, an existing user is automatically logged into WordPress, while new users are created in the WordPress database.
-[Privacy Portal](https://privacyportal.org) protects user privacy by generating email aliases (AKA Privacy Alias) that relay emails to their personal email addresses, keeping them private.

-Similarly, it allows visitors to anonymously subscribe your newsletter without ever exposing their personal emails to your site.
-It provides a "Subscribe Anonymously" button that authenticates visitors through Privacy Portal and enrolls them in your newsletter using an automatically generated email alias.

-Much of the documentation can be found on the Settings > Privacy Portal SSO dashboard page.

-## How does Privacy Portal interact with your site? ##
+This plugin allows you to integrate [Sign In With Privacy Portal](https://privacyportal.org/for-business/products#sign-in-with-privacy-portal) and [Subscribe Anonymously With Privacy Portal](https://privacyportal.org/for-business/products#subscribe-anonymously-with-privacy-portal) with your site.

-[Privacy Portal](https://privacyportal.org) is a privacy-focused OAuth 2.0 provider and with an integrated Mail Relay service used to keep user emails private through Privacy Aliases.
+[Privacy Portal](https://privacyportal.org) is a privacy-focused OAuth 2.0 provider and offers an integrated Mail Relay service to keep user emails private through Privacy Aliases.

-With Privacy Portal SSO, users will be redirected to the Privacy Portal authentication page, they will need to login (or create an account) with Privacy Portal.
-This step requires them to register their personal email address with Privacy Portal (required for privately relaying emails).
-After logging in to Privacy Portal, users will be prompted to authorize your site to login through Privacy Portal.
-They will then be redirected back to your site with a private and unique identity (ID + email alias).

-When sending an email to a user's email alias, your email gets delivered to Privacy Portal's Mail Relay servers responsible for privately redirecting it to the user's personal email address.
-Mail Relay never stores emails, it processes emails in-memory and could add a layer of encryption when configured by users.

 Please check Privacy Portal's [Privacy Policy](https://privacyportal.org/privacy) and [Terms Of Service](https://privacyportal.org/tos) for more information.

+## Sign In With Privacy Portal ##

+[Privacy Portal](https://privacyportal.org) is an OAuth 2.0 Provider with Privacy baked-in.
+When *Sign In With Privacy Portal* is enabled, users can log in to your site while preserving their privacy using the Privacy Portal OAuth provider.
+During the login process, [Privacy Portal](https://privacyportal.org) protects user privacy by generating email aliases (also known as Privacy Aliases) that relay emails to users' personal email addresses, keeping them private.

+1. The "Sign In With Privacy Portal" button will be displayed on your site.
+(It can be added to any page.)
+2. Visitors to your site can click on the button to initiate the login process.
+3. Once clicked, they will be redirected to the Privacy Portal web app to authorize access to your site.
+4. After authorization, users will be redirected back to your site.
+Existing users will be automatically logged into WordPress, while new users will be created in the WordPress database and then logged in.

+## Subscribe Anonymously With Privacy Portal ##

+When "Subscribe Anonymously with Privacy Portal" is enabled, users can subscribe to your existing newsletter using email aliases instead of their personal email addresses.
+This feature does not replace your existing newsletter setup; instead, it integrates with some popular newsletter plugins.

+1. The "Subscribe Anonymously" button will be displayed within your newsletter forms.
+(It can be added to any page.)
+2. Visitors to your site can click on the button to enroll anonymously in your newsletter without having to enter their email address.
+3. Once clicked, they will be redirected to the Privacy Portal web app to authorize access to your site.
+4. After authorization, Privacy Portal generates an email alias that is used to enroll the user in your newsletter.
+Note that the user remains anonymous throughout the process.

+## Important Notes ##

+- With Privacy Portal SSO, users will be redirected to the Privacy Portal web app, where they need to log in with their Privacy Portal account to authorize access to your site.
+If they don't have an account, they can create a free one during this process.
+- When sending an email to a user's email alias, your email is delivered to Privacy Portal's Mail Relay servers, which privately redirect it to the user's personal email address.
+Mail Relay does not store emails; it processes them in-memory and can add a layer of encryption when configured by users.

 ## Installation ##